HadrienG2/parallel-histograms-bench/README.md

 studied.

-To summarize, atomics beat mutexes in simple cases, but their less predictable performance and lack of optimization headroom makes them hard to recommend in more complex cases.
+To summarize, atomics beat mutexes in simple cases, but their less predictable performance, inflexibility and lack of optimization headroom makes them hard to recommend in more complex cases.

 ### Thread-local copies